rjones18/Azure-App/README.md

-# Python-HTML-CSS-Project
+# Azure App
-In this project I created a simple webpage using Python, Flask framework, HTML, and CSS.
+In this project I created a flask app using Python, Flask, HTML, and CSS.
+I deployed the app using Microsoft Azure App Services PAAS.

 Link to Website: https://reggieshtmlproject.azurewebsites.net